filterpaper/filterpaper.github.io/qmk/workflow.md

 * Login to your GitHub account.
 * Select the `Repositories` tab, and click on `New` on the right to create a new repository.
-* You can name it `qmk_keymap` (or anything unique).
+* Use `qmk_keymap` (or anything unique) for the Repository name field.
-* Leave the other settings as default and click on `Create repository` at the bottom of the page:
+* Leave the other settings as default and select `Create repository` at the bottom:

 ![workflow2](workflow2.png)